Ahmed-Erjaila/Smart-EMF-Detector-And-Analysis-System/README.md

 - ## Workload Distribution
 - *Responsible Student:* Ahmed M. A. Erjaila (Individual Project)
 - *Role:* Full system design, hardware fabrication (inductive sensor), C-firmware development, and circuit integration.

+## Phase 1: Design & Simulate Strategy
+The Problem:
+During the design phase with Proteus, we noticed that the simulation process does not simulate real life EMFs.
+An antenna floating inside an electronic environment will not be able to detect the necessary ambient noise (50/60 Hz) for activating the sensor.
+The Solution:
+Before moving on to the programming stage, we will replace our real-life coil with a 10K potentiometer.
+Objective:
+This will allow us to feed the pin (A0) with different levels of voltage ranging from 0V to 5V.
+Validation:
+We can now use this system to test our threshold logic and verify if our buzzer/LCD code works.